ConYel/my_site_two/README.md

 Men fight for liberty and win it with hard knocks.
 Their children, brought up easy, let it slip away again, poor fools.
 And their grandchildren are once more slaves.
 ― D. H. Lawrence

+A society is in decay, final or transitional, when common sense really becomes uncommon.
+― Gilbert K. Chesterton